top of page

 Stage 2

-We advise anyone who is interested in joining this group to attend our Stage 1 course first.
+We recommend starting with the Safety & Stabilization (Stage 1) workshop.
+However, please feel free to book other workshops if you have already been introduced to the stabilization stage.
 Please note that that Herman’s Staged model is not a linear model in reality.
 Each of our Stage 2 workshops also covers Stage 1 and Stage 3 interventions.

 Scroll down to read more